Argentine tango new generation does the revolution

 "They're recovering tango's history, not just the golden age but its grittier origins," said Sergio Pujol, a historian and author of "Argentine Songs: 1910-2010."

 "They're going back to compositions that speak to a cruder, more complex social reality.
-It's an interesting, less traveled road."
+It's an interesting, less travelled road."

 Instead of an older man in a suit, slouched hat and slicked back hair, Julian Bruno, 27, walked on stage recently wearing a plaid shirt, his hair in a pony tail, looking more like a grunge band member than a tango singer.